pickr02/cumbria-moths/core/docs/docs-site-config.md

   height: 800
 ```

+Data for the zoomable map are stored in subfolders of the *user/data* folder as described in the documentation on [admin utilities](./docs-admin-utilities.md).

 ## Configuring the temporal charts
 These options are used to tailor the appearance and behaviour of the temporal charts.
 These are specified as a group of options with the group name *charts*.
 - **aspect-ratio**: a numeric value between 0 and 1 that indicates the height of each chart as a fraction of its width.
 The width of the charts is always set to fill the available display area.
 If not specified, a value of 0.5 is used.
 Example: